Ada-Developers-Academy/ada-precourse-v2/intro-to-python/loops.md

     ask_for_input = (user_input == 'y')
 ```

-In this example, we set up a flag called `asked_for_input` with the value set to `True` indicating that we should as a user for input.
+In this example, we set up a flag called `ask_for_input` with the value set to `True` indicating that we should as a user for input.
 While this variable's value is `True`, the loop's body will execute and ask a user for input.
 After a user enters some input, either "y" or "n", we compare the value of `user_input` to the string "y".
 When we use `==` to compare if two values are equal to each other, the result of that comparison will be a boolean value.

 If `user_input` references "n" and we compare that variable to the string "y", then the return value of this comparison is `False`.
 If `user_input` references "y" and we compare that variable to the string "y", then the return value of this comparison is `True`.